weepower/wee/README.md

 	{
 		size: 1,
 		callback: [
-			'common:mobile', // Call the mobile method of the common controller 'common:smallScreen'
+			'common:mobile', // Fire the mobile method of the common controller 'common:smallScreen'
 		]
 	},